 Getting the right sound, look and feature set from your speakers is a worthwhile investment.
 If you are starting DJing and this is your first set of speakers, our picks from the studio monitors, such as the Mackie CR5-XBTs, are a great place to start.

-Choosing the right speakers will elevate your sound, whether a beginner or a professional.
-Just think of them as the courier of your music; it is either delivered in good condition or distorted!
+Choosing the right speakers will elevate your sound, whether you’re a beginner or a professional.
+Think of them as the couriers of your music; they either deliver it in good condition or distorted!

 Ready To Learn Some New DJ Skills?